 - Types of the valve– The O’Brien and Airhead Watersports have different valves.
 O’Brien employs the Boston valve for their inflatable, while Airhead Watersports use their own valve—the patented Speed Safety Valve.
 So don’t lose these valves.

-We use the cordless 18v Ryobi air pump to inflate the biscuit because I have the whole range of 18v one plus Ryobi tools.
-I have noticed a lot of people using the Intex Quick-Fill rechargeable pump.
-Does the same job and cheaper.
+We use a cordless 18v Ryobi air pump to inflate the biscuit because I have the whole range of 18v one plus Ryobi tools.
+I have noticed a lot of people using the Intex Quick-Fill rechargeable pump connected to a battery.
+It does the same job and cheaper.
 Having rechargeable batteries means you don’t need to find a portable 110v or 12v socket to use some other types of air pumps.

 Product Details and Specifications